wolvido/Knowledge-Base/DotNet/ASP .NET CORE/Filters/IFilterFactory.md

-It can be used to create Filters in a Factory pattern(see: [[Class Factories]]), but fucking bullshit harsha course only teaches a very specific use-case, which is to combine the easy use of [[Filter Attribute]] but with the ability to inject dependencies, but whatever, fine let's learn that.
+It can be used to create Filters in a Factory pattern(see: [[Class Factories]]), but damn harsha course only teaches a very specific use-case, which is to combine the easy use of [[Filter Attribute]] but with the ability to inject dependencies, but whatever, fine let's learn that.
 (This is really hacky, but maybe it can be used, idk).

 So, in [[Filter Attribute]] you can apply the filter directly without using very long and hard to read **`TypeFilter`**, but you will not be able to inject anything, not even the logger, the workaround is to use **`IFilterFactory`** and **`Attribute`**.
 >If you don't know what I'm talking about, see [[Filter Attribute]] first.
 # How-To:
 First, is you just make a normal filter, not a [[Filter Attribute]], but create it in a way that the argument properties are public and the constructor does not construct the arguments.
-Bare with me, this shit is hacky.
+Bare with me, this shite is hacky.
 The goal here is to let the Factory receive the arguments then it can directly set the properties of **`SampleActionFilter`**.
 ```c#
 public class SampleActionFilter : IActionFilter